J. Michael Straczynski: Return to Marvel Comics

 Across 2021 and 2022, Straczynski contributed short stories to several anthology and milestone editions of comics published by Marvel Comics, this led to him writing a mystery six issue event mini-series for the publisher.
 In June 2023, it was announced Straczynski would write the next volume of Captain America, beginning in September of that year.
 Straczynski also returned to the Spider-Man franchise around this time, contributing a short story to the anthology mini-series Spider-Man: Black Suit & Blood as well as penning guest appearances by the character in storylines for Captain America.

 In October of 2024, Straczynski confirmed on social media that he would be departing Captain America in December of that year, while the mystery six-part event announced some years back was ultimately revealed that same month as being an anthology series pairing up two different 'unlikely' Marvel characters per issue.

-Strazynski would announce in spring of 2025 that he would be returning to Spider-Man to pen a five issue mini-series, Torn, set during Peter Parker's days spent at Empire State University.
+Strazynski would announce in spring of 2025 that he would be returning to Spider-Man to pen a five-issue mini-series, The Amazing Spider-Man: Torn, set during Peter Parker's days spent at Empire State University with Gwen Stacy, Mary Jane Watson, and Harry Osborn.
 The book would launch in October.